sandeep-mohanty/knowledge-base/README.md

 - `UI and Javascript Ecosystem` – Frontend development, frameworks, and tooling
 - `Testing and Validations` - Testing and validations related information
 - `Programming and Coding` - Related to programming and coding stuff.
+- `Local Setup` - Setup related notes and tutorials on the local machine

 Each folder contains Markdown files with concise, well-structured notes.